 “The rash can start out as red and blotchy and turn into small red bumps that cover large parts of the body.
-If you run your hand over the rash, fine bumps feel a bit like running your hand over sandpaper,” Dr. Price said.
+If you run your hand over the rash, it feels rough like sandpaper,” Dr. Price said.

 How can you prevent scarlet fever?

 There’s no vaccine for the germ that causes scarlet fever.
 It’s very contagious and transmitted by coughing, sneezing, talking and close contact with someone who has strep throat or scarlet fever.
-So, the best way to prevent it is to wash your hands often, avoid sharing cups and utensils and stay away from people who are sick.
+So, the best way to prevent it is to wash your hands often with soap and water, avoid sharing cups and utensils and stay away from people who are sick.
 You can get scarlet fever at any age, but children are most susceptible.

 How is scarlet fever diagnosed and treated?

 If your child has symptoms of scarlet fever, your doctor can swab their throat to check for group A strep.
 “Penicillin and other antibiotics can treat scarlet fever, and most people fully recover,” Dr. Price said.